digicademy/svsal-poco/README.md

 as distinct bytes and learns to replace marked spans while copying the rest.
 This aligns with ByT5's pretraining objective and gives the clearest learning signal.

-**Why span CER for model selection, not full-line CER?**
-Full-line CER rewards correct copying of non-abbreviated text, which the model learns trivially.
-Span CER focuses checkpoint selection on the quality of expansions — the actual task.

 **Why high-precision threshold for the boundary classifier?**
 False positives (spuriously concatenating lines) corrupt the ByT5 input